timotejroiko/discord.js-light/README.md

 # discord.js-light

-A minimalistic [discord.js](https://discord.js.org) framework that disables the original library's aggressive caching behavior and prevents excessive resource usage.
+A minimalistic [discord.js (v12)](https://discord.js.org) framework that disables the original library's aggressive caching behavior and prevents excessive resource usage.

 This library is a rewrite of the old "djs-shenanigans" found in the folders above, dropping most of its experimental features and focusing mostly on anti-caching.
-It is powered by discord.js v12.0.0dev on a [fixed commit](https://github.com/discordjs/discord.js/tree/713309e7bb87b10ca7432fdbbd7ca65fcddd4882) basis so it wont be affected by updates until approved.

 ## Why?